Docs

 Discussions

 Discussions keeps those conversations on the diagram itself.
-Right-click a table, start a thread, hash it out, hit Resolve when it's settled.
-The reasoning stays anchored to the table it's about, where the next person will actually find it.
+Right-click a table, start a thread, hash it out, and click Resolve when it's settled.
+The reasoning stays anchored to the table it's about — where the next person will actually find it.

 A discussion thread anchored to a table, with the Discussions panel open